Acknowledging the Dementia Epidemic

 Improving your Lung Function

 The benefits of improving your lung function seem relatively obvious: the ability to breathe easier, the chance to get back to the life you want, an improved prognosis—the list goes on.
 Now, there is the potential for improved lung function to also decrease the likelihood of developing a debilitating condition like dementia.
 Unfortunately, chronic lung diseases are incurable, but that does not mean they are untreatable.
-The Lung Institute is dedicated to challenging the incurable with regenerative medicine.
-Sufferers of a chronic lung disease can improve their lung function with stem cell therapy.
-For more information, visit us at lunginstitute.com or call us at (800) 729-3065.
+The Lung Health Institute is dedicated to challenging the incurable with regenerative medicine.
+Sufferers of a chronic lung disease can improve their lung function with cellular therapy.
+For more information, visit us at lunginstitute.com/dev or call us at 888-745-6697.